danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 ## TODO
 - i don't have an exact solution but...
-- telemetry and F1? https://f1briefing.com/how-metrics-shape-f1-team-outcomes/ or https://www.veritasnewspaper.org/post/telemetry-in-f1-the-invisible-communication-between-car-and-pit
-* maybe work in safety analogy: F1 used to be extremely dangerous, but now it's much safer, thanks to technology:
-  * Halo: Protects drivers from flying debris or crashes.
-  * Crash structures: Cars are designed to absorb energy so drivers survive high-speed impacts.
-  * Safety cars: If there's a crash, a slower “safety car” comes out to control the pace.
-  * Medical teams: Highly trained medics are always track side.
-  * i.e. healthy respect for the fact that uncontrolled speed can seriously injure or kill.
-Most dev is not matter of life or death (although some is), but do we need proportionate safety culture?
 * intro needs work - from "dinner conversation" to what this post is actually about?
 * also read: https://addyosmani.com/blog/code-review-ai/
 * publish date in Jan?